 - 2 1/2 to 3 pounds of thick, center cut pork belly (skinless)

 - 1 tablespoon bourbon

 - 1 teaspoon curing salt

 - 1 teaspoon freshly ground black pepper

-- Rinse the belly and thoroughly pat it dry until the surface is tacky.
-Trim off any thin edges so that the piece is one long rectangle, this will make it a lot easier to work with later on.
+- Rinse the belly and pat it dry until the surface is sticky.
+Trim off the thinnest edges so that the piece is one long rectangle, this will make it a lot easier to work with later on.

 - After 7 days, inspect your bacon.
-It should be firm to the touch all over, like touching a cooked steak — a sign that it has been cured.
-If the flesh still feels spongy and soft in spots, leave the meat in the bag and sprinkle it evenly with an additional 2 tablespoons salt and check it again after 1 or 2 days.
+It should be firm to the touch all over, this is a sign that it is cured.
+If it still feels soft in places, leave the meat in the bag and sprinkle it with an additional 2 tablespoons salt (not pink salt) and check it again after 1 or 2 days.

-- Once the bacon is fully cured, discard the solids, rinse the meat well, and pat it completely dry.
+- Once the bacon is completely cured, discard the liquids, rinse the meat well, and pat it completely dry.
 The next step to giving bacon that familiar flavor is the addition of smoke.

 - Smoke in your grill or smoker using your favorite wood until the meat reaches 150°F (you must check with a meat thermometer).